-The cost of installing and maintaining solar energy panels is high in the beginning, but for areas that aren’t able to receive electricity the traditional way, adding these can be a huge benefit.
+The cost of installing and maintaining solar energy panels is high in the beginning, but for areas that aren’t able to receive electricity through the grid, adding these can be a huge benefit.
 Some areas are remote and off the grid, so electric companies cannot add a grid matrix to install electricity.
-These areas use the solar power so that they might use devices such as a microwave, washer and dryer, and the Internet.
+These areas use solar power so they might use devices such as a microwave, washers and dryers, and the Internet.
 In some states, it’s debatable whether or not solar can beat the grid in terms of cost, but as far as remote off-grid locations are concerned, solar almost always beats a diesel or gas-fired generator.

 Con: They May be Expensive to Install